The EOPS program is a state-funded program and many of the EOPS student support services are based on program funding availability.

 - Before the Fall semester begins, students are required to attend an online Information Session to be eligible for a Book Voucher.

 Summer Term: continuing students must enroll in at least 3 units and new students joining the program in 4 units.

 Cap & Gown

 Graduating EOPS/CARE students may request a cap & gown from the EOPS/CARE office.

 Semester Parking Permits may be available to eligible EOPS/CARE students.
 Parking permits are distributed at the beginning of the semester.

-- For Fall 2021, parking permits will not be necessary on the student lot.
+- For Spring 2022, parking permits will not be necessary on the student lot.